Crown-Commercial-Service/crown-marketplace/README.md

 * `COGNITO_USER_POOL_SITE`
   * Obtained from "App integration > Domain name" of the AWS Cognito User Pool
-  * Leave this blank in development to configure both Cognito & DfE Signin to use OmniAuth test mode.
+  * Leave this blank in development to configure both Cognito & DfE Sign-in to use OmniAuth test mode.
 * `COGNITO_USER_POOL_ID`
   * Obtained from the "General settings" of the AWS Cognito User Pool
 * `COGNITO_CLIENT_ID`